 ION brakes - Stoppers tha work with both the ION 10 and ION 12 bindings.
 You likely wouldn't get in trouble for p..

 Low friction semi-synthetic binding grease suitable for low temperatures and prolonged contact with plastic.
 This is the grease G3 uses for it's ION bindings, but it is good stuff that can be used to lube other Dynafit-style bindings.
 Great for the inside..

-Here lies G3 parts to repair your climbing skins or build your own custom set.
-It even includes options for twin tip skis and splitboards.
-Protect your skins with G3 skin savers.
+Here lies G3 parts to repair your climbing skins or to build your own custom set.

-Twin Tip Connectors - For use on skis with rounded tails and also fits we..
+Twin Tip Connectors - For use on skis with rounded tails and also f..